-Mixed methods research is a vital component in responding to recent changes to the more complex needs of an increasingly diverse society and its health sector.
-This book covers how mixed methods research can be designed creatively and applied sensitively in the context of wellbeing and health research.
-Expert editorial commentary highlights the benefits and methodological challenges.
-Within a holistic view of wellbeing and health, the mixed methods research designs are applied appropriately in both practice and community settings.
-The research can be shaped by pragmatism and the practical needs of a study rather than purely theoretical considerations.
+Mixed-methods research is a vital component in responding to recent changes to the more complex needs of an increasingly diverse society and its health sector.
+This book covers how mixed-methods research can be designed creatively and applied sensitively in the context of wellbeing and health research.
+The editors have included a set of bespoke questions for reflection at the end of each chapter.
+The expert editorial commentary highlights the benefits and methodological challenges of mixed-methods research as well as ‘thinking points’ for researchers as they plan and carry out mixed-methods research on wellbeing and health topics.
+Within a holistic view of wellbeing and health, the mixed-methods research designs are applied appropriately in both practice and community settings.
+The research can be shaped by pragmatism and the actual needs of a study rather than purely theoretical considerations.

-This practical book makes high quality mixed methods research design and execution guidance readily accessible to health care practitioners and researchers working in the fields of health, social care and wellbeing services, and to undergraduate and postgraduate students on courses in research and health care studies, as well as health management.
+This practical book makes high-quality, mixed-methods research design and execution guidance readily accessible to health-care practitioners and researchers working in the fields of health, social care and wellbeing services and to undergraduate and postgraduate students in courses in research and health-care studies, as well as health management.

 Table of Contents